Marissa Roth

 LACP: When did you know you wanted to devote your life to photography?

 MR: Right after college.
-I came of age in the 1960’s and 70’s and was aware of the Vietnam War and all of the assassinations in America, plus Watergate, etc. Photographs from these events arrived at my parents home with the newspaper, magazines and?television, and I was captivated by the imagery.
-What I realized later, was that the photography I saw then, activated me to become involved in social and political change and the documentation of history.
+I came of age in the 1960’s and 70’s and was aware of the Vietnam War and all of the assassinations and social unrest in America.
+Photographs from these events arrived at my parents home with the newspaper, magazines and television, and I was captivated by the imagery.
+What I realized later, was that the photography I saw then, inspired me to become a photojournalist and activated me to become involved in social and political change and the documentation of history.

 LACP: Did you ever come close to giving up?

-MR: No. Even in the darker moments, which were usually transitions from one career chapter to the next, or at the conclusion of a big project, I considered doing other things, but always came back to photography.
+MR: In the darker moments, which were usually transitions from one career chapter to the next, or at the conclusion of a big project, I considered doing other things, but always came back to photography.
 I’m still passionate about it.
 There is no other feeling like those rare transcendent moments when everything comes together in a photographic instant … circumstance, intellect, eye and heart.
+My on-going extensive project on women who survived war has given my life deep meaning and purpose, and also keeps me engaged photographically while telling wrenching and relevant stories.

 LACP: Have you sacrificed anything by being a photographer?

 MR: I find that a difficult question to answer.
-I’m sure that some people perceive my life as having sacrifices such as not having children, but my journey as a photographer has been extraordinary.
+I’m sure that some people perceive my life as having sacrifices, but my journey as a photographer has been extraordinary and unexpected.
 I’ve been around the world, met incredible people, was challenged intellectually and emotionally and was a witness to many historical events.
 I know I’m an adventurer at heart and that my lifestyle is not for everyone, and that even with any sacrifices, which include financial, it has been and continues to be worth it.

 LACP: What have you gained by being a photographer?

 MR: Photography has been the centerpiece of my life for as long as I can remember.
 It has gotten me through tough personal times, and has offered so many cultural, social and political experiences that I wouldn’t otherwise have had.
 My arc of experience being a photographer has encompassed everything from the Academy Awards red carpet to Afghan women refugees in Pakistan.
 At times it’s been fun, challenging, heart-breaking, exhausting and infuriating.
-But it’s always been rewarding!
+But it’s always been rewarding and an extraordinary means for creative expression.

 LACP: What classes do you teach at LACP?